sghaskell/maps-plus/README.md

 ### i18n Localization
 The app has limited support for localizing portions of the app.
 Select the `i18n` tab of the format menu to select your language.
 Current supported languages are English and Japanese.
 Reach out to me directly if you'd like to contribute translations for your language.

-### Measurement Plugin
+### Measure Tool
 Interactively measure paths and area on the map.
 The feature is enabled by default.
-Click the icon in the upper right corner of the map and then select 'Create new measurement'.
+Hover over the icon in the upper right corner of the map and then select `Create new measurement`.
 You can draw a simple path or click to define multiple points to measure an area.
 Measurements will not be persisted for future use.
 This is an interactive tool designed for a single session.

 ### API Key Storage
 API keys for use with Google Places search, Bing Maps and the Google Streetview comapnion viz must be stored in Splunk's [storage/passwords](http://docs.splunk.com/Documentation/Splunk/7.2.0/RESTREF/RESTaccess#storage.2Fpasswords) REST endpoint.
 Every user who needs access to a key must have the `list_storage_passwords` capability enabled for their role.
 Set ACL's on credentials to narrow the scope of who can access them.
 Download and install my [REST storage/passwords Manager for Splunk](https://splunkbase.splunk.com/app/4013/) to make this process painless.